-Southern Railroad, a newly formed shortline.
-Based on my review, I characterize the impact of the Contail transaction on competition and service for this traffic category as "unchanged," because there will be no effect.
+CT, which was a Conrail station in 1995, but is now located on the Connecticut Southern Railroad, a newly formed shortline.
+Based on my review, I characterize the impact of the Conrail transaction on connectition and service for this traffic category as "unchanged," because there will be no effect.

-Mr. Grocki's Gateway Analysis Is Without Validity
+C. Mr. Grocki's Gateway Analysis Is Without Validity

-Mr. Grocki states that approximately 63,000 carloads of Chemicals & Plastics traffic have a reduction in competition after the Conrail transaction.
-One of the three traffic mercures to which he attributes a reduction in competition after the Conrail transaction is:
+Mr. Grocki states that approximately 63,000 carloads of Chemicals & Plastics traffic will have a reduction in competition after the Conrail transaction.
+One of the three traffic categories to which he attributes a reduction in competition after the Conrail transaction is:

-\Potentially divertable traffic, i.e., traffic which is currently originating of terminating at locations not on Conrail and which moves to/from a Conrail origin or destination which will be solely served by either CSX or NS after the merger and which will be potentially divertable from its current Conrail Gateway to the Memphis or New Orleans Gateway."
+"Potentially divertable traffic, i.e., traffic which is currently originating or terminating at locations not on Conrail and which moves to/from a Conrail origin or destination which will be solely served by either CSX or NS after the merger and which will be potentially divertable from its current Conrail Gateway to the Memphis or New Orleans Gateway."
 (Grocki, Page 5)

-In response to a Norfolk Southern Interrogatory, Mr. Grocki confirmed that the above traffic category is included in Figure JG C-2 in accordance with Note 6b and comprised 63,400 carioads-in accordance with the stated hypothesis and the rate increase projected by Mr. Charles N. Marshall, whose Verified Statement appears as Attachment 3 to CMA-10, Mr. Grocki conducted an analysis of the cost impact of diverting such traffic from existing Contail gateways.
-From that Gateway Diversion Analysis, Mr. Grocki determined a potential rate increase of 10.75% would be required in order to permit western connecting rathroads to maintain their existing revenue through a revised gateway and to permit eastern railroads to retain the same dollar margin they enjoyed via the original gateway.
+In response to a Norfolk Southern Interrogatory, Mr. Grocki confirmed that the above traffic category is included in Figure JG C-2 in accordance with Note 6b and comprised 43,400 carloads.
+In accordance with the stated hypothesis and the rate increase projected by Mr. Charles N. Marshall, whose Verified Statement appears as Attachment 3 to CMA-10, Mr. Grocki conducted an analysis of the cost impact of diverting such traffic from existing Conrail gateways.
+From that Gateway Diversion Analysis, Mr. Grocki determined a potential rate increase of 10.75% would be required in order to permit western connecting railroads to maintain their existing revenue through a revised gateway and to permit eastern railroads to retain the same dollar margin they enjoyed via the original gateway.